HTTP API

 To iterate over all elements while avoiding offset

-- Query for a limited number of results in which the elements are sorted by their ID.
-Do no request the
+- Query for a limited number of results in which the elements are sorted by ID.
+Do not request the

 total